Jane Tholen reclaims her life after 30 years on antidepressants

 - describes what her life was like during the 30 years she was on the antidepressants;

-- explains why she decided to stop taking all of the medications and how she able to do that.
+- explains why she decided to stop taking all of the medications and how she was able to do that.

 Listen to the episode now